ATechAjay/AJ-DSA-2024/02_Array/README.md

 Here's a brief explanation of various operations that can be performed on different data structures:

-### Operations on Data Structures:

-1. Sorting: Arranging elements in a specific order, such as ascending or descending, based on a defined criterion.
+1. `Sorting:` Arranging elements in a specific order, such as ascending or descending, based on a defined criterion.
 Such as Sorting a list of numbers in ascending order.

-2. Deletion: Removing an element from a data structure.
+2. `Deletion:` Removing an element from a data structure.
 Such as deleting a specific node from a linked list.

-3. Insertion: Adding a new element to a data structure.
+3. `Insertion:` Adding a new element to a data structure.
 Such as Inserting a value into the middle of an array.

-4. Traversal: Visiting and processing each element in a data structure, often in a specific order.
+4. `Traversal:` Visiting and processing each element in a data structure, often in a specific order.
 Such as Iterating through each node in a tree and operating.

-5. Searching: Finding the presence or location of a specific element in a data structure.
+5. `Searching:` Finding the presence or location of a specific element in a data structure.
 Such as Searching for a particular value in an array.

-6. Access: Retrieving or reading the value of a specific element in a data structure.
+6. `Access:` Retrieving or reading the value of a specific element in a data structure.
 Accessing the value at a particular index in an array.

 Understanding these fundamental operations is essential for designing and using data structures effectively in various computing scenarios.
 Each operation serves a specific purpose and plays a vital role in algorithmic tasks and application development.

-# Big O for the various array methods
+# Big-O for the various array methods

 Now let's see various array methods in JavaScript and their time complexities.

-1. push
+##### 1. push

 The push method adds an element to the end of the array.
 The time complexity of this operation is O(1), meaning it takes constant time, regardless of the size of the array.